Head-to-head with Ross Upton, CEO of Ultromics

 “Our ambition is to make EchoGo available in UK- and US-based healthcare facilities in 2019.
 We are also preparing to conduct our Series B funding round to fuel our continued research and expansion into new diagnostic arenas in echocardiography”, says Ross.

-Currently based at the Magdalen Centre to the south of Oxford, the company is looking forward to moving to the Wood Centre for Innovation later this year and being part of a community of advanced science and technology start-ups.
+Based at the Wood Centre for Innovation, they are pleased to be part of a community of advanced science and technology start-ups.
 WCFI is well placed for Ultromics as it is only a stone’s throw from the John Radcliffe Hospital and Cardiovascular Clinical Research Facility, where much of their research takes place.
+We are pleased to have a future unicorn under our roof.
+Exciting!
+We look forward to seeing them flourish and grow.

 If you want to find out more about Ultromics, see here: http://www.ultromics.com